Performance

 Reduce DNS Lookups

 DNS lookups add latency to HTTP requests and are not cached for very long in the browser.
 On the other hand, parallel downloads from different domains can be an effective performance enhancement, so there is a balance to be found.
-Yahoo! recommends between two and four unique host names per site.
+Yahoo! recommends between two and four unique hostnames per site.

 Avoid Redirects